 Data Centre Access Procedures.
 Google maintains formal access procedures for allowing physical access to the data centres.
 The data centres are housed in facilities that require electronic card key access, with alarms that are linked to the on-site security operation.
 All entrants to the data centre are required to identify themselves as well as show proof of identity to on-site security operations.
-Only authorised employees, contractors and visitors are allowed entry to the data centres.
-Only authorised employees and contractors are permitted to request electronic card key access to these facilities.
-Data centre electronic card key access requests must be made in advance and in writing, and require the approval of authorised data centre personnel.
+Only authorised employees, contractors and visitors are allowed entry to the data centre of the data centre electronic card key access requests must be made in advance and in writing, and require the approval of authorised data centre personnel.
 All other entrants requiring temporary data centre access must: (i) obtain approval in advance from authorised data centre personnel for the specific data centre and internal areas they wish to visit; (ii) sign in at on-site security operations; and (iii) reference an approved data centre access record identifying the individual as approved.